jadkhoury/TessellationDemo/README.md

 This repository contains the demo code for the research project Tessellation On Compute Shader.
 Requires OpenGL 4.5 min.
-Do not hesitate to contact me if you have any feedbacks, problems, remarks or question about the code, by contacting me at jad.n.ky@gmail.com
+Do not hesitate to contact me if you have any feedback, problem, remarks or questions about the code, by sending me a mail at jad.n.ky@gmail.com

 # Cloning